MICHAELMUNAVU83/MICHAELMUNAVU83/README.md

 #### Hey 👋 I'm MICHAEL MUNAVU a fullstack developer, who is passionate about making open-source more accessible and creating technology to solve problems 😎.
 The technologies i enjoy working with include  Javascript and React .
 I'm also interested in learning new things like APIs, CI/CD, Docker, React, Ruby and Databases.
-I'm also a linux enthusiast 😆
+I AM AVAILABLE FOR HIRE

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Kimutai01 &label=Profile%20views&color=0e75b6&style=flat" alt="kimutai" /> </p>